jimhigson/oboe.js/writing/main/5_Implementation.md

 a single file is also faster to transfer to their users, mostly because the http overhead can be substantial and is of constant size per resource.

-Javascript files are interpreted in series by the browser so load-time dependencies must precede dependants.
+Javascript files are interpreted in series by the browser at load-time dependencies must precede dependants.
 Unsurprisingly, separate files once concatenated following the same order as delivered to the browser will load more quickly but are functionally equivalent, at least barring